The OCHPAB advises and assists with preservation projects throughout the county. Learn more about a few of the ongoing projects we are working on.

 OCHPAB Educational Project - Otero County as Seen Through our Historic Places

-The OCHPAB has applied for a grant from History Colorado through the Certified Local Government program.
-Through this project, we will develop and provide a consumable workbook to every 3rd grader in Otero County, with an accompanying teaching resource manual, both aligned with the Colorado educational standards and goals.
-We are looking forward to helping students understand that our rural America is rich in historical locations that played an important part in the development of the west.
+In June 2023, the OCHPAB received a Certified Local Government grant from History Colorado to research and develop a consumable workbook for every 3rd-grade student in Otero County, with an accompanying teacher resource manual, both aligned with the Colorado educational standards and goals.
+We are looking forward to helping students understand that our rural America is rich in historical locations that played an important part in the development of the West.
 It is anticipated the workbook will be approximately 45-50 pages and will help him or her understand that what they grew up with has value while planting the seeds of the benefits of historic preservation.
 This project will provide children with the opportunity to work like young historians and develop a real understanding of the nature of the subjects as a process of inquiry.

 Home on the Range: Podcasts